GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Create a library button that turns a div OFF in the active widet viewport
 -   Correctly render data from an external JSON files

+### Future Features
+-   A Calendar widget
+-   A To-Do List widget

 ## Credits